karamcnair/earlfetcher/README.md

 ## EarlFetcher

-Kara McNair's A coding exercise but I'm not going to include the details of the company or position to make this less Googlable for other applicants.
+A coding exercise (but I'm not going to include the details of the company or position to make this less Googlable for other applicants.)

 ### Overview